Unity-Tools-and-Libraries/unity-idle-library/readme.md

 ## 1. Introduction
 This package provides a framework for the creation of idle/incremental games.

+Currently, it consists of a backend engine which implements the logic and rules; you are responsible for creating the UI and wiring it to the engine.

 ## 2. Quickstart
 Here are some simple instructions to get you started.
 First, you must generate the configuration your engine instance will use: